TeamShadow/Tutorials/tutorials/source/arrays.rst

     shadow:standard@IndexOutOfBoundsException: Index 4

 Why is this exception thrown?
 The array ``outOfBounds`` is created correctly and filled without error.
 However, notice in **Line 6** that we try to add a 4th element to the array by stating ``outOfBounds[4] = 4;`` This will cause an ``IndexOutOfBounds`` exception to be thrown and the program to terminate with an error (displayed on the console) because there is no index of 4 in the array.
-Again, *once an array’s size is declared, it cannot change.* It is especially important to pay attention to indices of arrays when writing the conditions for a loop (e.g. a ``for`` loop).
+Again, *once an array's size is declared, it cannot change.* It is especially important to pay attention to indices of arrays when writing the conditions for a loop (e.g. a ``for`` loop).

 2-D Arrays